cortexproject/cortex/docs/configuration/config-file-reference.md

     # The memcached_config block configures how data is stored in Memcached (ie.
     # expiration).
-    # The CLI flags prefix for this block config is: frontend
     [memcached: <memcached_config>]

     # The memcached_client_config configures the client used to connect to
     # Memcached.
-    # The CLI flags prefix for this block config is: frontend
     [memcached_client: <memcached_client_config>]

     # The redis_config configures the Redis backend cache.
-    # The CLI flags prefix for this block config is: frontend
     [redis: <redis_config>]

     # The fifo_cache_config configures the local in-memory cache.
-    # The CLI flags prefix for this block config is: frontend
     [fifocache: <fifo_cache_config>]

   # Use compression in results cache.
 Supported values are: 'snappy' and ''